Continuous Beam

 • Consideration of the durability requirements

-• Calculation and consideration of the creep coefficient and the shrinkage strain in the serviceability analyses
+• Calculation of the creep coefficient and the shrinkage strain in the serviceability analyses

 • Verification of the shear joint for slabs and T-beams

-• You can perform an analysis of the connection of the compression flange (shear joint analysis) for T-beams
+• Analysis of the connection of the compression flange (shear joint analysis) for T-beams

 • Vibration analysis